Low Histamine Diet Plan

 Make Small Changes

 Keep a food diary.
-Symptoms can take up to 2-3 days to develop.
+Symptoms can take up to 2 to 3 days to develop.
 So, don’t introduce anything else new at this time.

 If you tolerate a small quantity of the high nutrient, higher histamine food, you can try a moderate quantity.
-For example, 6-8 walnuts or 4 ounces of freshly cooked Wild Alaskan Salmon that was frozen after catch.
+For example, 6 to 8 walnuts or 4 ounces of freshly cooked Wild Alaskan Salmon that was frozen after catch.

-Give it another 3-4 days.
+Give it another 3 to 4 days.
 If you don’t notice an increase in symptoms, add this food to your personal low histamine foods list with the quantity you tolerated.

 Or try a couple ounces of freshly cooked Wild Alaskan Salmon that was frozen after catch.
 Don’t do a full serving yet.